MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-displaying-a-print-dialog-box-use.md

 ---
-Description: 'One way to get a device context handle for a printer is to display a print dialog box and allow the user to choose a printer.' ms.assetid: '73a74186-c916-4ad9-b768-6bc887fd5231'
+Description: One way to get a device context handle for a printer is to display a print dialog box and allow the user to choose a printer. ms.assetid: 73a74186-c916-4ad9-b768-6bc887fd5231
-title: Displaying a Print Dialog Box
+title: Displaying a Print Dialog Box ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Displaying a Print Dialog Box